shivendra2015iiit/UrBuddy1/README.md

 # UrBuddy
+<<>>

+FOR ANY MAKING CHANGES IN CODE OR DEVELOPING AND UPGRADING THE SAME CODE PLEASE TAKE MY PERMISSION.
+DO NOT COPY WITHOUT PERMISSION
+.JUST SEND A SIMPLE MAIL AT shivendra15@iiitkottayam.ac.in and shivam9935@gmail.com  .
+MOST PROBABLY YOU WILL GET A POSITIVE RESPONCE XD.

+<<>>
 This is an android app developed by me for the use of IIIT kottayam's Students and Related people.
 Mess hostel and acandmic things + extra functionality ,to apply for leave application online(Still needed to be added) and get instant notifiacations about events